7 traits the best intranets have in common

 • Intelligent search that promotes common search items

-These features, along with a built-in Theme Editor and Site Builder, help you prominently display content that matters most to your audience, so content is easily accessible and improves user satisfaction across your employee base.
+These features, along with a built-in theme editor and page builder, help you prominently display content that matters most to your audience, so content is easily accessible and improves user satisfaction across your employee base.

-Try Refined for free for 30 days on the Atlassian Marketplace.
+Try Refined Sites for free for 30 days on the Atlassian Marketplace.

 Try Refined free for 30 days